I-Infinatoo/LIV-Privacy_DataSecurity/notes.md

 5. session management

+6. check for the empty port, in case `3000` is engaged.

 ## remaining:

 1. Use `credentails.txt` instead of `credentials.json`.

-2. check for the empty port, in case `3000` is engaged.

-3. expire the session when browser gets closed or service(tool) stops.
+2. expire the session when browser gets closed or service(tool) stops.
 How will we check if the browser is closed?

+3. setup the environment using scripts
+4. make installer
+5. integrate core functions